qaecology/blogdown-website/content/authors/Saras Windecker/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Researchers
+- Affiliates
 ---

-Saras is a Research Fellow working on trait-based distribution models of Eucalypt species, and is interested in ecological forecasting, reproducible science, and research software.
+Saras was a Research Fellow working on trait-based distribution models of Eucalypt species, and is interested in ecological forecasting, reproducible science, and research software.
 She is an Associate Editor of applications at Methods in Ecology and Evolution and a committee member for the Ecological Society of Australia's Quantitative Ecology Research Chapter.